LucienHH/docs-xsapi/api-reference/presence/get-users-me.md

 {% api-method-parameter name="Host" type="string" required=true %}
 Domain name of the server.
 Example value: presencebeta.xboxlive.com.
 {% endapi-method-parameter %}
+{% api-method-parameter name="X-RequestedServiceVersion" type="string" required=true %}
+Build name/number of the Xbox LIVE service to which this request should be directed.
+The request will only be routed to that service after verifying the validity of the header, the claims in the auth token, and so on.
+Default value: 1.
+{% endapi-method-parameter %}
 {% endapi-method-headers %}
 {% endapi-method-request %}
 {% api-method-response %}